alphanome-ai/sec-parser-test-data/README.md

 # sec-parser-e2e-data

 This repository houses the end-to-end (e2e) testing data for the [sec-parser](https://github.com/alphanome-ai/sec-parser) project.
+For detailed instructions on using the e2e data for testing, please refer to the [Contribution Guide](https://github.com/alphanome-ai/sec-parser/blob/main/CONTRIBUTING.md).

 ## Purpose